PipGrylls/STEEL/ReadMe.md

 #### Using Pip
 If you are using Python's native package manager, you can install the necessary dependencies with the requirements.txt file.
-Navigate to the STEEL directory and
+This is not recommended as it may not work on all operating systems and may not install the non python dependencies.
+Navigate to the STEEL directory and run:
-run:
 ```
 pip install -r requirements.txt
 ```